iutools/iutools/README-install.md

     #   in this file, but the alias should be on a single line
     #
     alias iutools_cli='iutools_console='java -Xmx6g
-       -Dca_nrc=/path/to/your/ca_nrc.properties
-       -Dorg_iutools=/Users/desilets/Documents/conf/org_iutools.properties
+       -Dorg_iutools=/path/to/your/org_iutools.properties
-       -cp /path/to/your/.m2/repository/org/iutools/iutools-core/N.N.N-SNAPSHOT/iutools-core-N.N.N-SNAPSHOT-jar-with-dependencies.jar
+       -cp /path/to/your/.m2/repository/org/iutools/iutools-core/N.N.N/iutools-core-N.N.N-jar-with-dependencies.jar
        org.iutools.cli.CLI'

+Where:
+- _N.N.N_ is the version number of your _iutools_ installation
-Where _ca_nrc.properties_ and _org_iutools.properties_ are initially empty configuration files that you should create (more details will be provided about the use of those files later in the present document).
+- _org_iutools.properties_ is an initially empty
+configuration file that you create (more details will be provided about the use of that file later in the present document).

 At this point, you should be able to invoke the help info for the CLI by typing